One of the major disadvantages of smart home devices is the one-time fee you as a business earn for your product.

 How a user can be sure that the payment has been processed?
 What if the connection was terminated during data transfer, what’s then?
 When the ordered stuff is going to be delivered?

-If the process is unintuitive and unclear on every its step, that may frustrate your customers.
+If the process is unintuitive and unclear at every step, that may frustrate your customers.

 Building a payment processing system as a part of your product from scratch may turn out to be a pain in the neck.

 With mobile, there are some ready-to-go solutions.
-In IoT, they are still in their infancy:
+IoT, they are still in its infancy:

-In both cases, your product will require significant update to either be compatible with an above-mentioned OS or get a Qualcomm’s SoC onboard.
+In both cases, your product will require significant updates to either be compatible with the above-mentioned OS or get a Qualcomm SoC onboard.

 The simplest way to implement payments is in-app purchases inside your product’s companion app.
-That’s an optimal solution, considering the fact that the transaction security is already provided and guaranteed by Apple and Google.
+That’s an optimal solution because transaction security is already provided and guaranteed by Apple and Google.

 But what if your smart home device does not require a full-fledged mobile companion app?